ABS - See Annual Benefits Statement.

 Retirement Allowance - The monthly QPP payment that a member receives after retiring from a TRS-eligible position.

 RMD - See Required Minimum Distribution.

-Section 211 - The section of the Retirement and Social Security Law that generally enables service retirees under the age of 65 to earn more in public employment with New York State or any of its political subdivisions (e.g., New York City) than the annual limit allowed under Section 212 (i.e., currently $30,000).
-To be eligible, retirees must file a Section 211 Waiver with their employer, and their employer must obtain approval for the employment from the appropriate source.
-Retirees who return to work for the same public employer would have their earnings limit calculated based on a formula.
-Retirees who return to work for a different public employer would have no earnings limit, but they would still need an approved Section 211 Waiver from their employer.
+Section 211 - The section of the Retirement and Social Security Law that generally enables service retirees under the age of 65 to exceed the annual limit for earnings in public employment with New York State or any of its political subdivisions (e.g., New York City).
+The annual limit, defined under Section 212, has been $35,000 since 2020, up from $30,000 in 2019.
+To be eligible, retirees must file a Section 211 Waiver with their employer, and their employer must obtain for the employment from the appropriate source.

 Section 212 - The section of the Retirement and Social Security Law that limits the amount that service retirees under the age of 65 may earn per year in public employment with New York State or any of its political subdivisions (e.g., New York City).
-The current annual limit is $30,000.
-(This limit will remain the same unless the New York State Legislature changes it.)
+The current annual limit has been $35,000 since 2020.

 Section 401(a) Plan - TRS' QPP is a retirement plan administered under this section of the IRC.
 The QPP combines features of a defined-benefit plan with those of a defined-contribution plan.
 Benefits are provided through employer contributions, member contributions, and investment income.